josmangarsal/FirstLEB/README.md

 # FirstLEB
 Longest Edge Bisection by first longest edge

-29/05/2015
+29/01/2014

+First C version.
 Developed from Blending Jogo-1.3-SinNCTests
-Developed from First-LEB

 Counts the number of simplices produces by LEB when the first longest eded is bisected.

-Now, counts the number of vertices evaluated, checking the already evaluated ones.